 I am a Cognitive Scientist examining how people make decisions.

 I studied Computer Science (BSc, 2006, Athens) before doing an MSc (2007, Edinburgh) and a PhD in Cognitive Science (2008-2012, UCL, under the guidance of Nick Chater and Marius Usher).
 Later on, I was a postdoc at the University of Oxford working with Chris Summerfield (2012-2015).
-I subsequently held a Wellcome Trust Career Development Fellowship (Birkbeck, 2015-2016) before pursuing a Marie Curie IF in Hamburg in Tobias Donner's lab (2016-2018).
-I recently obtained an ERC Starting Grant (2018-2023), which is based at the department of Neurophysiology & Pathophysiology, at the UKE in Hamburg.
+I subsequently held a Wellcome Trust Career Development Fellowship (Birkbeck, 2015-2016) before pursuing a Marie Curie IF in Hamburg in Tobias Donner's lab (2016-2018) followed by an ERC Starting Grant (2018-2024), which started at the department of Neurophysiology & Pathophysiology, at the UKE in Hamburg.
 I am currently a Senior Lecturer at the School of Psychological Science, University of Bristol.

 My research interest is to understand how humans make decisions, especially irrational ones.
 The aim of my project here is to investigate the neurobiological processes underlying choice phenomena (e.g. preference reversal and framing biases) in multi-attribute decision-making paradigms.
 In this project, I will use behavioral data analysis in psychophysics tasks, I will also simultaneously record eye position and MEG/EEG signals.